sh1boot/sh1boot.github.io/_posts/2023-12-19-a-reasonably-effective-hash-instruction.md

 endmodule
 ```

-There's something missing from this stage.  `ROTR64()` on its own is a fairly
+There's something missing from this premix stage, though.  `ROTR64()` on
-uninteresting permutation because neighbours before the operation are mostly
+its own is a fairly uninteresting permutation because neighbours before
-the same neighbours as after.
-There would be more mixing of neighbours
+the operation are mostly the same neighbours as after.
+There would be
-achieved if the permutation were more convoluted.
-This has caveats where not
+more mixing of neighbours achieved if the permutation were more
-every permutation leads to a bijective operation.
+convoluted.
+This has caveats where not every permutation leads to a
+bijective operation.

 This is an example of how crypto operations tend to let us down.
 They're
 defined on simpler operations, at the cost of slower mixing[^1], and use many